jreading/HelloWurld/source/_posts/2012-03-22-desktop-first-a-reverse-do-nothing-responsive-anti-pattern.markdown

 Well now that I got your attention...

-When looking for a good strategy for implementing a responsive design, web devs are bombarded with tons of techniques, libraries, polyfills, and workarounds. <!--more-->
+When looking for a good strategy for implementing a responsive design, web devs are bombarded with tons of techniques, libraries, polyfills, and workarounds.
+Most of the time, we don't need them. <!--more-->

 The "mobile-first" approach towards building a site can necessitate the use of polyfills for legacy desktop browsers or just [an awful looking desktop experience](http://starbucks.com).